em429/yuva/README.md

 There is also a recipes section where we can keep track of what can we cook with the ingredients we have right now, and what is missing.

-It's optimized for the touchscreen — long-press toggles an item's stock, a tap goes to it's page.
+It's optimized for the touchscreen — long-press toggles an item's stock, a tap navigates to it's page.

 ## Setup